ShekharReddy4/OfflineSync/README.md

 </p>
 <hr>

+* **Note:**
+  >* **Currently only <u>SQLite</u> DB is supported on the client side and <u>SQLServer</u> DB on the server side.
+Future implementation would include other databases too.**

 ## **How to Use OfflineSync?**

 There are two dll's you need to add to your project.
-One in the client side and the other in the server side application and whichever table you are trying to sync you need to do the following in the client side.
+One in the client side and the other in the server side application and whichever table you are trying to sync you need to do the following in the client side application.

 <p align="center"><b>Diagrammatical heirarchy representation of tables in a typical project using</b> <u><a href="https://github.com/KishoreIthadi/OfflineSync">Offline Sync</a></u></p>